nemesislearns/ranchi-university-result-scraper/README.md

 3. Enter the **Course**, **Semester**, and **Stream** exactly as they appear on the official website (Case Sensitive).
 4. Input the Roll Number range (Start & End).

-## Feedback
-If you encounter bugs specific to the new NEP format or Linux environments, please open an Issue in this repository.

 ---